encore428/minesweeper/README.md

 Note that the neighbor notified of addition of mines in its neighborhood, does not know which of its neighbors actually is informing it.

+**Documentation**
+Beside using intuitive class, attribute/property, and method names, the code also contain in-line documentation whenever around important or non-apparant program logics.

 **Api**

 Blueprints of the api of the game: